 This alarm is only really likely to occur when operating mobile using a vehicle electrical system.
-Be aware that automobile electrical systems can have supply voltages as high as 14.8V or sometimes higher, especially if the battery is old, or has a high internal resistance, or the electrical connections are unsatisfactory.
+Be aware that automobile electrical systems can have supply voltages as high as 14.8V or sometimes higher, especially if the battery is old, or has a high internal resistance, or the electrical connections are unsatisfactory, or the alternator is faulty.
 Although the transceiver can tolerate for short periods of time input voltages up to about +15V, it is unwise to continue to use it if you experience a significant number of over-voltage alarms.